krilen/python_utb_python_react/README.md

 - Version "1"

   The basic version as described above.
-The main goal it just to get it working
+The main goal was just to get it working

 - Version "1.1"